rgpass/i_didnt_know_javascript/04_types_and_grammar.md

 The majority of differences are not used.

 Many host objects do not conform to JS object behavior.
 It's important to keep this in mind.
-Some are not able to be overwriten, some have predefined read-only properties, some don't have `toString`.
+Some are not able to be overwritten, some have predefined read-only properties, some don't have `toString`.

 Creating a global variable will always create a property on the global object as well.

 Creating DOM elements with `id` attributes create global variables of those same names.
-This can seriously cause issues if you're checking for a variable's existance.
+This can seriously cause issues if you're checking for a variable's existence.

 ```html
 <div id="blahblah"></div>